Experienced guidance and support for spouses, children, parents, and siblings seeking lawful permanent residence in the United States.

 For instance:

-• Perhaps a paralegal or notario said that you cannot sponsor your daughter does not qualify for a green card because she is now over 21 years old.
+- Myth: Perhaps a paralegal or notario said that you cannot sponsor your daughter for a green card because she is now over 21 years old.

-• Or you were told by other attorneys that you bring your mother, living overseas, into the United States because ten years ago, she stayed in the U.S. past her tourist visa expiration date.
+- Myth: Or you were told that you cannot bring your mother, living overseas, into the United States because she overstayed her visa, past its expiration date, ten years ago.

-Such advice could be wrong – 100% wrong.
+Such advice is often wrong – 100% wrong.

 This is why we help immigrants and their families clarify their road ahead, good and bad, and figure out which path offers the best chance for success.